Just the FACTS…

 Fact: New FARM BILL programs expanded unlimited crop insurance subsidies and created new shallow loss entitlements that will virtually guarantee agricultural producers profits every year regardless of farm income, crop prices, or other factors.

 Fact: Producers already use several tools other than subsidized crop insurance to manage risk, via private futures markets, diversification of planting decisions, vertical integration, use of private crop insurance, and outside income.

 Fact: Farm payments and unlimited crop insurance subsidies reduce producers’ business risks, increase returns to scale, distribute resources ineffectively, increase agribusiness income, encourage farm sizes to increase, and consolidate production in fewer hands.
 They also encourage excessive risk-taking by insulating agribusinesses and passing the risks to taxpayers.

-Fact: Federal biofuels subsidies also pick winners and losers, causing producers to expand production and plant certain crops like corn and soybeans over others such as forage crops and fruits and vegetables.
-Mandates and subsidies also increase demand for biofuel feedstocks, causing crop prices to increase and production to expand onto sensitive land like pasture, grasslands, and highly erodible acres if yields cannot keep up with increasing demand.
+Fact: Fact: Federal biofuels subsidies also pick winners and losers, causing producers to expand production and plant certain crops like corn and soybeans over others such as forage crops and fruits and vegetables.
+Mandates and subsidies also increase demand for biofuel feedstocks, causing crop prices to increase and production to expand onto sensitive land like pasture, grasslands, and highly erodible acres if yields cannot keep up with increased demand.